PlaceholderProjects/node-api/README.md

 The reputation score is calculated by integrating the ad rating with on-chain activity metrics, applying quadratic principles to balance the influence of each factor.

-### Formula

-Rating (rating): Base score from ad attestations (e.g., 1 to 5 stars).
-Total Transactions (totalTransactions): Reflects user engagement; square root reduces the impact of high transaction counts.
-Account Age in Days (accountAgeDays): Promotes reliability by valuing longer-standing accounts; logarithm smoothens growth.
-Normalization: Divides the sum of the square root and logarithm by 2 to maintain a balanced range.